ucdavis/cru-computing/collections/_helpdesk/hosting-a-zoom-audio-conference.markdown

 author: "Steven Barkey"
 date:   2019-07-16 09:59:00
 ---
-<p>The instructions below will walk you through the process of setting up, hosting, and using an audio-only meeting in Zoom, but if you encounter any issues, please <a class="external-link" href="https://computing.caes.ucdavis.edu/documentation/helpdesk/help-desk-ticket" target="_parent">create a Helpdesk ticket</a> for further assistance.</p>
+<p>The instructions below will walk you through the process of setting up, hosting, and using an audio-only meeting in Zoom, but if you encounter any issues, please <a class="external-link" href="https://caeshelp.ucdavis.edu" target="_blank">create a Helpdesk ticket</a> for further assistance.</p>
 <br />
 <p>Joining a Zoom Audio meeting as the host:</p>
 <ol style="PADDING-LEFT: 30px">